-Sensory Integration and the Child is written more for occupational therapists.
+This book is written more for occupational therapists.
 However, it is also good for parents as its latest update is more parent-friendly.
 It is for those who want to understand about sensory integration in-depth.

 A. Jean Ayres was a pioneering occupational therapist.
 She developed the theory of sensory integration.
 This short book captures a series of letters she wrote to her nephew.
 He struggled with learning.
 She wrote to support him.
 It provides additional insights into sensory integration.
 It is a nice introduction to the topic.

-It is fantastic for older children and teens to read.
+It is fantastic for older children and teens to read and understand their sensory-motor systems.
 Likewise, it is very helpful for their parents too.
-The Sensory Team Handbook.

 A popular series of sensory books for parents

 They are all very helpful.
 She uses and expands on the term “out of sync.”
 She helps answer the common question parents ask, “what is a sensory issue?”

 The Out of Sync Child.
-A good first book to read.

 A book that is full of activities for children with sensory disorders.

-Although this book is written for teachers, I include it here because parents often have the same questions as teachers about all things sensory.
+Although this book is written for teachers, parents often have the same questions as teachers about all things sensory.

 Books on sensory processing disorder in adults